Find Affordable College Courses

 Northfield, MN

 St Olaf College did quite well in this year’s ranking of the best schools for computer science students.
 It came in at #8 on the list.
-Located in the distant town of Northfield, St. Olaf is a private not-for-profit college with a small student population.
+Located in the town of Northfield, St. Olaf is a private not-for-profit school with a small student population.

 While working on their degree, compsci majors at St. Olaf accumulate an average of around $23,250 in student debt.

-Full Computer Science at St Olaf College Report
+Read full report on Computer Science at St Olaf College

-University of Minnesota - Twin Cities did quite well in this year’s ranking of the best schools for computer science students.
-It came in at #9 on the list.
+University of Minnesota - Twin Cities landed the #9 spot in the 2023 rankings for the best computer science programs.
 UMN Twin Cities is a very large public school located in the large city of Minneapolis.

 CompSci majors at UMN Twin Cities take out an average of $19,997 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $200, assuming that the borrower is on a 10-year repayment plan.